CCBlueX/Documentation/md/tutorials/troubleshooting_launcher.md

 Use the following guide to troubleshoot common issues with LiquidLauncher.
 Only contact us through [email](mailto:support@liquidbounce.net) or on our [Discord](/discord) after you verified that all the poissble solutions listed here didn't solve your problem.

-### Fixing issues with the DNS server

-DNS servers resolve domain names to their corresponding IP address.
-A misconfigured DNS server can lead to connection issues.
-We recommend using 1.1.1.1, a DNS server provided by Cloudflare.
-To set a DNS server, please follow these instructions:

-#### On Windows 11

-1. Go to *Settings*.
-2. Select *Network & internet*
-3. Select Wi-Fi or Ethernet depending on your connection.
-4. If you selected Wi-Fi in the previous step, click *Properties of [your wifi's name]*.
-5. Under DNS server assignment, select *Edit*.
-6. From the drop-down menu, select *Manual*.
-7. Turn on the IPv4 toggle switch.
-8. Under Preferred DNS, enter `1.1.1.1` and `1.0.0.1`.
-9. Hit *Save* and restart your computer.

-#### On Windows 10, 8 & 7

-1. Open the control panel.
-2. Select *Network and Sharing Center*.
-3. Click *Change adapter settings* on the left side of the window.
-4. Double click your current internet connection whether it’s Wi-Fi or Ethernet.
-5. Click *Properties* in the window that popped up.
-6. Select *Internet Protocol Version 4 (TCP/IPv4)* from the list under *This connection uses the following items*.
-7. Press *Properties*.
-8. Change the radio button to *Use the following DNS server addresses*.
-9. Enter `1.1.1.1` as preferred DNS and `1.0.0.1` as alternate DNS.
-10. Press *OK* and restart your computer

-####  On macOS

-Please follow [this guide](https://support.apple.com/guide/mac-help/change-dns-settings-on-mac-mh14127/mac) provided by Apple.

-#### On Linux

-DNS configuration varies depending on your distribution and desktop environment.
-Please lookup a matching guide yourself.
-Since you are a Linux user, you probably know how to use a search engine.

 ### Fixing issues with the system's hosts file

 Some alternative Minecraft authentication services like [EasyMC](https://easymc.io/) and [TheAltening](https://thealtening.com/) may make changes to your system's [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)).
 These can cause error messages like the following: